 Ten Thousand Waves, Santa Fe NM

 The Dogs and I rented a lavish one bedroom adobe on canyon road, across the street from a small park.
 It was one of the nicest homes I had ever rented.
 Amenities such as a claw foot tub, gas fireplaces in both the living and bedroom, an espresso machine, and king size bed with cozy bedding.
 Lisa's place is on airbnb listed under "Canyon Rd Amor-Adobe", Santa Fe.
-However I am unfortunately no longer promoting airbnb which I will get into detail on my next blog!

 The rental was a short 7 minute drive from the famous "Ten Thousand Waves".
 The main reason I came to Santa Fe was to see this spa.
 In 2005 I moved to Asheville NC, when "Shoji Retreats" opened, a similar themed Japanese spa in the Blue Ridge Mountains.
 It was such a special time to be a part of the picture then because the spa was not yet built upstairs.
 I worked with Shoji over two years managing the spa and developing the menu.
 From a paint brush, to clients in my hands, I did what was possible to help this business grow and learned a lot in the process.
 Last December I was asked to come back for a small consult job, to hire and train a new Lead Massage Therapist.
 I realized on my return, that it was time to see the spa in New Mexico that planted such a great seed in Roberta's heart.